jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 <img src="https://images.pexels.com/photos/104836/speed-car-vehicle-drive-104836.jpeg" alt="Tachometer" title="Image Source: https://www.pexels.com/photo/speedometer-gauge-reading-at-zero-104836/" width = "35%" align="left" style="padding-right: 20px;">

-There’s one dashboard instrument that I’ve never understood – the tachometer.
+There’s one dashboard instrument that I’ve never understood why it's presented to the driver – the tachometer.
 I’m not a car enthusiast, so maybe there’s a reason to display the RPMs of the engine.
 My last three cars had tachometers, and they were automatic transmissions.
 My first car was standard transmission, and I rarely looked at the tachometer to decide when to shift gears.

 The tachometer feels like a [Leaky Abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction) to me.
 It’s telling me design details about the engine that I don’t need to know.
 We generally want to avoid leaky abstractions in our designs.
 We don’t want to expose implementation details to our users via the abstraction, but the tachometer is benign.
 Any concept that’s exposed to the user will be leveraged by a user.
 If a project leaks an implementation detail via an abstraction, then it’s part of the interface.